alexmnv/react-navtree/README.md

 Each node in the navigation tree must have so-called "resolve function" that is responsible for finding a node that should receive focus according to an event and previously focused node.

-\* By default, if resolve function is not provided, `navDynamic` is used.
+\* By default, `navDynamic` is used if the resolve function is not provided.

 ###### Resolving process phases: